St. Mary's Syro-Malabar Catholic Church, Koratty

 Korattymuthy at Koratty Church is the locally known name of Hail Mary or Mother Mary of Syro-Malabar Catholic community at Koratty in Kerala State, India.
 Korattymuthy's Shrine is famous for its annual feast with 'Poovankula' (a special plantain), Muttilizhayal (walking on knee) offerings.

-Korattymuthy is also known as Our Lady of the Rosary (Poovankula Matha).
-The shrine is also known as the Lourdes of Kerala.
+Korattymuthy is also known as 'Our Lady with Poovan Banana' (Poovankula Matha).
+The shrine is also known as The Lourdes of Kerala.
 It is believed that the shrine was established in 1381.
 However, its proven existence dates back only to the reign of Sakthan Thampuran (1775–1790).

 Background information

-St. Mary’s Syro-Malabar Catholic Forane Church, Koratty,' in the Archdiocese of Ernakulam-Angamaly, is the most revered Marian Pilgrim Centre in India after Velankanni.
+St. Mary’s Syro-Malabar Catholic Forane Church, Koratty,' in the Archdiocese of Ernakulam-Angamaly, is considered the most important Marian Pilgrim Centre in India after Velankanni.
 It is also the largest Marian pilgrimage travel and Catholic tour travel destination of Kerala.
 Millions of devotees throng to this Marian apparition of India every year.
-Many miracles have been attributed to Our Lady at this shrine.
-The ill and the infirm and the distressed, damsels who yearn for partners in life, and parents who long for a child, will flock to this shrine to seek solace.

 History

 Kodungallur, Angamaly and Ambazhakad were the ancient Christian centers of Kerala and their history is associated with Hindu feudal lords and the Thampuratty (Queen) of the Kingdom of Koratty (Koratty Swaroopam).
 There were many landlords, also known as 'swaroopams', in the Kochi region; they had their own armies and could rule independently.
 They could judge people and even pronounce the death sentence, as long as they were loyal to the king.
 Koratty Kaimal and Kodassery Kartha were the two major feudal lords of the Kochi royal family, and they fought each other.

 Ambazhakad Church was established in AD 300 and was the parish of the Christians of Koratty.
 The church was under the administrative rule of Kodassery Kartha.
 Christians had acquired military training and went to the church with a sword and shield.
 The position, eminence, humbleness and truthfulness of Christians in business, agriculture and military service were the reasons they were regarded trustworthy by Hindu rulers.